SNAP Benefits in Colorado: How to Apply and Qualify

 How to Use Your SNAP Benefits in Colorado

-Once you're approved for SNAP, you'll want to know how to use your benefits, including what you can buy and where.
+Once your SNAP application is approved, it's time to learn how to use your benefits, what you can buy, and where.

 What is an EBT Card and How to Use it?